francoameri/infrastructure-playground/networking/packet-tracer-labs/routing-switching-acl-nat-lacp-lab/readme.md

 ---

+## 🧭 Who Is This Lab For?
+- Students preparing for CCNA/CCNP exams
+- IT professionals practicing enterprise edge concepts
+- Recruiters/peers evaluating reproducible documentation

+---

 ## 🚀 Quickstart
 1. ⬇️ Download and open `pkt/topology.pkt` with Cisco Packet Tracer (recommended: v8.x).
    👉 If you don’t have Packet Tracer installed, see [Getting Packet Tracer Guide](../docs/getting-packet-tracer.md).
 2. 📖 Follow the steps in `docs/lab-instructions.md` to run verification commands and tests.

+---

+## 🧩 How to Use This Lab
+Follow this guided workflow to experience the design in action:
+- Start in VLAN 100 (Office):
+- From a host in 192.168.100.0/24, try to reach the Google server (10.0.0.2).
+- Observe that traffic is blocked by ACLs until NAT is applied.
+- Test NAT Publishing:
+- Access the Office Webserver at its public IP 172.0.0.2.
+- Verify translation with show ip nat translations on the BORDER router.
+- Check OSPF Adjacencies:
+- Run show ip ospf neighbor on L3SW1/L3SW2 to confirm adjacency with BORDER.
+- Use show ip route to see VLAN networks redistributed into OSPF.
+- Simulate ISP Redundancy:
+- Shut down one ISP2 link (e.g., shutdown on 172.0.0.4/30).
+- Run traceroute 10.0.0.2 to confirm traffic reroutes via the second ISP2 path.
+- Verify EtherChannel Resilience:
+- Disable one physical link (Fa0/1 or Fa0/2) between L3SW1 and L3SW2.
+- Run show etherchannel summary to confirm the Port‑Channel remains active.

 ---